 Even though it's "your body, your choice", sometimes it can feel like you're actually living life at the mercy of your birth control pills.
 At some point you've probably cursed them for guaranteeing your period will fall right when you're going on a camping trip, seeing your long-distance partner, or attending a diner en blanc.

-But maybe you've also heard a legend from your camp friends or someone on the internet that you can actually just switch around your birth control pills so that you skip your period altogether.
+But maybe you've also heard a legend from your girlfriends or someone on the internet that you can actually just switch around your birth control pills so that you skip your period altogether.
 Sounds a little sketchy, no?
 Actually, "it is absolutely safe to do," says Raquel Dardik, MD, clinical associate professor in the Department of Obstetrics and Gynecology at NYU Langone Medical Center.
 Who's in charge now, huh?!

 Here's how it works: Instead of taking the row of placebo pills that you would normally take to get your period, you just skip them and go straight to your next pack of pills.
 You can either toss the sugar pills and completely forego your period that month, or you can delay your period by waiting until the next week to take them.
 Although, if you do decide to take them, your doctor might recommend only taking the inactive pills for three or four days (rather than the full seven) in order to prevent breakthrough bleeding, according to Mayo Clinic.